qinscode/GitHubRepoAnalyzer/README.md

 ## Technologies Used

-- React with functional components
+- React with functional components and hooks
 - Material UI components
 - CSS3 with animations and transitions
-- Responsive design
+- Responsive design principles

+## How to Use

+1. Toggle between Single Repository and Batch Mode using the switch
+2. For single mode, enter a GitHub repository URL in the format `owner/repo` or the full URL
+3. For batch mode, enter multiple repository URLs, one per line
+4. Enter your GitHub token (or use the preset token if available)
+5. Click the analyze button to start the analysis
+6. View the results displayed below the form